akooku/Group13._SportsPrediction/README.md

 ## Description

-This project aims to predict the overall rating of FIFA players based on various attributes.
+In this project, Ako and Konama are tasked to build a model(s) that predict a player's overall rating given the player's profile.
 It uses a machine learning model to provide predictions and evaluate the model's performance.

 ## Contributors

-- John Doe (Project Lead)
-- Jane Smith (Data Scientist)
-- Alice Johnson (Web Developer)
+- Ako Oku Eyo
+- Konama Darteh Shulammite

 ## Acknowledgments